Statutory guidance

 Penalties

 A person committing an offence under the 2017 Regulations may be liable to a penalty.
-Penalties can include a fine or a prison sentence of up to three months (or both) for the most serious offences.
+Penalties can include a fine or a prison sentence of up to two years (or both) for the most serious offences.
 It is a matter for the enforcement authority to decide whether prosecution is appropriate in each case taking into account the circumstances of the case and the enforcement authorities’ own policies, operational procedures and practices in line with the Regulators Code.
 Should a prosecution take place, and the economic operator is found to be in breach, it is at the discretion of the court to decide the penalties imposed on the offender.

 14. European Commission Guidance